nskatti1/Fast-Robots/docs/lab10.rst

 Lab 10 References
 -----------------

 Thanks to the Fast Robots TAs, especially Mikayla Lahr whose webpage I took heavily inspiration from and constantly cross checked.
 I looked at Aravind Ramaswami's page for referencing his table and Aidan McNay's page odom_motion_model() function.
+ChatGPT was used to parse my data and put it in restructured text for the webpage.